bitrise-io/devcenter/_articles/en/getting-started/configuring-bitrise-steps-that-require-apple-developer-account-data.md

 ### Fastlane Step

 With this Step you can run your [_fastlane_](https://fastlane.tools/) lanes on Bitrise just like you would locally.
+Please note that in the case of 2FA enabled Apple ID, the **Fastlane** Step can only work with Apple ID authentication which you can set on the **Apple Service** page of your profile.

 Connect to Bitrise with API key (recommended).